-National Park authorities have between 10 and 30 members and one chairman (called a Convenor in Scotland) who represents them.
+National Park authorities have between 10 and 30 Board members and one chairman (called a Convenor in Scotland) who represents them.
 The members take advice from staff and make decisions about what the National Park authority should do.
-Members do not work for the National Park authority full time, and do not get paid.
+Members do not work for the National Park authority full time.

-Most of the members come from local and parish councils within the National Park.
+Most of the members come from local and parish councils in the National Park.
 Some members are appointed by government because they have specialist knowledge and experience in areas like the environment or rural communities.
-Members normally live in or very close to the National Park so they are local people.